The tie history and the evolution over the years.

 Have you ever wondered why men tie a piece of cloth around their necks?

 In this article, we would like to tell you more about the history of the tie, and for that, we have to go way back in time.

 As far as we’ve been able to determine, it’s very plausible that the history of the tie started in China.

 In 1974, the ancient tomb of Qin Shi Huang was discovered.
-He was the 1st Emperor of China that died 210 BC and was buried in spectacular fashion.
-Along with him, the famous Terracotta army was found.
+He was the 1st Emperor of China that died in 210 BC and was buried in spectacular fashion.
+Along with him, the famous Terracotta Army was found.

 In the reigns of rulers prior to Qin Shi Huang, it was common practice to kill the entire court upon the death of the ruler, so they could accompany him in the afterlife.

-Since the population of Huang’s time had been decimated by war, it was decided to send along terracotta warriors into to the tomb instead of real soldiers.
+Since the population of Huang’s time had been decimated by war, it was decided to send along with terracotta warriors into the tomb instead of real soldiers.